Rnaveennithyakalyan/context_aware_qa_bot/README.md

 #  Context-Aware QA Bot (Powered by Gemini & FAISS)

-A powerful, modular command-line assistant that lets you ask questions grounded in documents—leveraging Google's Gemini API and FAISS-based semantic search for precise, contextually accurate responses.
+A powerful, modular command-line assistant that uses Retrieval-Augmented Generation (RAG) to answer questions based on your documents—leveraging Google's Gemini API and FAISS-based semantic search for fast, relevant, and contextually accurate responses.

 ---

 ##  Features

--  Context-aware question answering using your own document content
+-  Retrieval-Augmented Generation (RAG) using custom PDFs
--  Natural language responses powered by Gemini (`gemini-2.0-flash` by default)
+-  Gemini-powered natural language responses (`gemini-2.0-flash` by default)
--  Fully integrated ingestion, indexing, and retrieval in a single command
+-  PDF ingestion and semantic vector indexing in one command
--  PDF-based knowledge embedding using Sentence Transformers + FAISS
+-  High-speed document similarity search with FAISS
--  Multi-turn interactive CLI conversations with real-time Q&A
+-  Multi-turn terminal chat with real-time AI responses API key and model configuration via secure `.env`
--  Secure environment variable handling via `.env`
--  Modular design for easy extension into web apps or APIs
+-  Modular components for CLI, web app, or API integration

 ---